Xaxis2y/CCM/README.md

 | `Vehicle_Data/Vehicles_Can.csv` | Vehicle definitions — 64 platforms (Canada / US / Russia) with VCI, gradients, width, MMP + nation/source/note columns (v0.53). |
 | `Symbology/` | Mobility layer symbology (.lyrx). |

-See `CCM_Tool_v0.54.1_User_Manual.docx` for the full manual — including Section 3.4, a beginner-focused explainer of why every CCM input must use a Projected CRS (e.g. UTM) — and `CHANGELOG_v0.54.md` for release notes (v0.54.1 is a relicense and cleanup release under
-SPDX-License-Identifier: GPL-2.0-or-later; v0.54.0 adds smart CRS/projection
-warnings to Steps 0, 1, 3 and 4, and expands the manual with per-step data/projection guidance; v0.53.0 expands the vehicle database to 64 Canadian / US / Russian platforms; v0.53.1 is a repository-cleanup release — removed
-the superseded standalone MGCP Data Loader toolbox, whose logic is integrated into Step 0, plus orphaned sidecars and old manuals; v0.53.2 restores the truncated `CCMWaypointTool.execute()` so Step 3 waypoint routing actually runs; v0.53.3 is a lint-cleanup and copyright-update release).

-# <<< END